There are governments and organizations and people in the world, very well-meaning to be sure, with an intent at ‘eliminating poverty’.

 And it wasn’t until many years later that the term “essence” or “soul-essence” finally clicked in and I realized what it was – that it was me, my true essence and energy that these terms refer to.
 The deeper part of yourself beyond the ego-personality role.

 And that was a turning point for me.
 Because it meant that it was all eminently and infinitely practical.
-It was more real than the reality in which we give our power away to.
+For me it was more real than the reality in which we give our power away to.

 It meant that understanding of the universe and life was possible and that I could start to grow in understanding and awareness.
 It meant that I could start to live from that place.